Navigation

 What happens during bunion surgery?

-The most common type of bunion surgery is called a metatarsal osteotomy.
+The most common type of bunion removal surgery is called a metatarsal osteotomy.
 This involves cutting away the bunion and re-aligning the bones of the joint to make the side of your foot straighter.
 Your surgeon may make a cut over your big toe joint to remove the bunion.
 Or they may do keyhole bunion surgery, reaching the bunion through several smaller cuts.

 Once the bunion has been removed, your surgeon may use screws or staples to hold everything in place.
 These are usually left in place permanently but can be removed later if necessary.